shawn-nyk/tp/docs/DeveloperGuide.md

 #### Use case: UC05 - Find companies

 Precondition: User already has an existing list of companies <br/>
-Guarantees: Companies whose names matches the keywords specified is listed
+Guarantees: Companies whose names matches the keywords specified are listed

 **MSS**

-1. User searches for a company name.
+1. User searches for a company by name.
 2. InternHunter displays the companies sought.<br/>
 Use case ends.